joachimbulow/AndroidBeerApp/README.md

 </details>

 BeerRate is a beer rating app.
 In the app, you will be able to browse beers using a swipe concept similar to that of the Tinder app.
 Beer suggestions are based on your pre-specified beer type and style preferences.
-Furthermore, you can browse and search for beers in a catalog of beers you liked.
+You can search for beers you like to add them to your preference list, and furthermore, you can browse and search for beers in a catalog of beers you liked.

 ### Project Requirements